top of page

 • A cover sheet summarising the items and values

-The airport staff briefly flicked through the paperwork then wrote a slip for us to take to the Chaguaramas Customs Office before sending us to the exit.
+Each time the airport staff have briefly flicked through the paperwork, occasionally want to see inside the bag, then write out a slip to take to the Chaguaramas Customs Office, before sending us to the exit.

 There might be a couple hoops to jump through but in general shipping into Trinidad tax free is relatively straightforward and well worth doing if you're going to be staying for a while.